deepakm925/Data-and-ML-Engineering-in-Google-Cloud-Platform/Querying-and-Modifying-data-with-GCP-BigQuery/README.md

 ## WHAT TO EXPECT
 - Create a new Project
-- Enable the BigQuery API
+- Enable the BigQuery API Access
 - Open BigQuery Studio to download a public dataset to use
 - Use MySQL command to perform queries on the dataset
 - Modify Data from a text document to CSV format